-Brooke Ybarra | bybarra@aba.com | 202-663-7642
+Kaye Lynch-Sparks | klynch-sparks@aba.com | 202.663.7593

 Issue Update

 Policymakers in the U.S. and around the world are exploring a form of digital asset called central bank digital currency (CBDC).
 CBDCs are a digital asset that would be issued by a central bank and remain as a liability on the central bank's balance sheet.
 Contrary to popular belief, CBDCs are not intended nor necessary to "digitize the dollar" as the dollar is largely digital today.
 Instead, the issuance of a CBDC would fundamentally rewire our banking and financial system by changing the relationship between individual customers and the Federal Reserve.